 this make training fun?
 No.

 Not really.
 A clicker for a dog afraid of the sound can be a negative.
 Do I want to take the time to counter condition the dog to a clicker or should I find something else to mark the desired action?
 Even something like an owner not wanting to use a clicker affects how effective a clicker can be.
 Will the tool be used when I walk out of the house?
 If not, how effectively will the dog learn or will the dog become even more confused?
 Confusion leads to undesired behaviors.
+Some owners physically cannot manage a clicker due to arthritis or other problems.

 I like to find a combination of fun-based and enjoyable techniques and fit training to the dog – NOT dog to the training.